TAC Leaders Lab

 - Be a professional arts worker1;

-- Be willing to commit to one week in Banff from April 28 to May 4, 2019 and a minimum of 10 monthly gatherings on the 3rd Wednesday from 1pm to 7pm in Toronto over a one-year period;
+- Be willing to commit to one week in Banff in spring 2020 and a minimum of 10 monthly gatherings in Toronto over a one-year period;

 - Have demonstrated leadership qualities in the arts and culture sphere;